How to File a Temporary PFA

 Filing procedures for a Temporary PFA vary from county to county.
 In Allegheny County, you can file a PFA petition on any weekday morning from 9-11 a.m. at the Family and Juvenile Court facility, 440 Ross Street, Room 3030, Pittsburgh, PA 15219.

 A Court of Common Pleas judge may order a Temporary PFA based on your sworn testimony of abuse.
 Pennsylvania law requires that a Final PFA hearing be scheduled within 10 days after the Temporary PFA is granted.
-You must serve notice of the Temporary PFA order, usually through your county sheriff’s department.
+By contrast, an Emergency PFA expires automatically without a hearing.
+You must serve notice of the PFA order, usually through your county sheriff’s department.

 A Court of Common Pleas judge may order a Final PFA after a hearing.
 In some cases, defendants will consent to a Final PFA without need for a hearing.
 A Final PFA may last up to three years.